 Before the eyelid cosmetic surgery is executed, the cosmetic surgery will mark some of the areas on the eyelid skin; this will help the surgeon during the procedure.
 Once the area is appropriately marked, the cosmetic surgery will implement tiny punctures on the corresponding markings.
 Then, he will implement sutures through the punctures.
 Please note that these sutures are hidden under the skin, which means they will not be visible to the naked eye.

-One of the downsides of the procedure is that it cannot be used for the removal of excess skin and fat from the eyelids, as this requires an incision.
-Nevertheless, if the patient does not require the removal of excess fat and skin, the non-incisional technique can be used in most cases.
+One of the downsides of the procedure is that it cannot be used for the removal of excess skin and fat from the eyelids, as this requires an incision surgery procedure.
+Nevertheless, if the patient does not require the removal of excess fat and skin, they are a good candidate for the non-incisional technique that can be used in most cases.

 The cost of your procedure will depend on the location where you have your treatment, but also its overall complexity and the technique used by your surgeon.
 To get an accurate estimate for double eyelid surgery, it is recommended to visit The Dr Lanzer Clinic for your first free consultation and get an accurate estimate from Dr Lanzer and his associates.